Zwekhant2/Information-Security/Task2.md

   7. **Actions on Objectives**: The attacker completes their goal (e.g., stealing data).
 - The goal is to stop the attack at any stage using intelligence and defensive strategies.

-**Question/Insight:** How can we automate tools to stop attackers at different steps of the Kill Chain?
+**Question:** How can we automate tools to stop attackers at different steps of the Kill Chain?

 ### MITRE ATT&CK Matrix for Enterprise